ericyewang/ericyewang.github.io/draft/2015-07-17-interesting-intuitions-of-the-score-and-the-fisher-information.md

 ---
 layout: post
-title: Two interesting intuitions of score and Fisher information
+title: Interesting intuitions of the score and the Fisher information
 ---

 In this post I'm going to present two interesting intuitions about the **score function** and the **Fisher information**.
 Prior to that let's have a quick review of these two concepts: